Learn about Incoterms® 2020, with this Allyn International Incoterm training.

 In this eLearning we will talk about Incoterms, what they are, what they are used for and how to use them before reviewing the 11 Incoterms of the 2020 edition.

 Incoterms or International Commercial Terms are a series of pre-defined commercial terms used commonly when trading.
 They notably help define the rights and obligations of buyers and sellers in terms of transport organization, customs responsibilities, and risk coverage.

 You can find the 2020 list with some details below.

 Following this course, the student should be:

-User experience will be longer due to interactive parts and reflection time.
+User experience duration is expected to be around 130 minutes but may vary due to interactive parts and reflection time.

 A final exam is available and will help validate the acquired knowledge in this Incoterm training.

 A completion certificate is available upon successful completion.